Marcus Smart Thriving as Celtics' PG, Earning Joe Mazzulla's Trust - CLNS Media

 There was plenty of skepticism surrounding the decision to make him the starting point guard, especially amid the Celtics’ below .500 record in December 2021, to which the nine-year veteran responded by leading Boston to its first trip to the NBA Finals in 12 years.
 After spending a year acclimating to the role, he’s taken things a step further in his progression.

 This season, he’s averaging 7.5 assists while shooting at a 44.1% clip from the floor — career-bests in each statistical category.
-On Monday, Marcus dished out a career-high 15 assists to go with his 22 points on 6-of-11 attempts, including 6-for-9 from deep in the Celtics’ 140-105, lopsided victory against the Charlotte Hornets.
+On Monday, Marcus dished out a career-high 15 assists to go with his 22 points on 8-of-11 attempts, including 6-for-9 from deep in the Celtics’ 140-105, lopsided victory against the Charlotte Hornets.

 Moreover, he is earning the trust of his new head coach, Joe Mazzulla, who says Smart has taken his playmaking skills to a new level.